Slow Clay Wheel - Intermediate & Advanced Levels

 - All work made during classes is to be used for personal, non-commercial purposes.
 This is individually negotiable for advanced students or for studio exhibitions but we ask students to accept that the emphasis of our classes is strictly on education not studio production.

-- Teaching fees are fully inclusive of materials but students will incur a single firing fee based on the current cost of $10 per kg weight after gloss firing.(no charge for biqsue firing).
+- Teaching fees are fully inclusive of materials but students will incur a single firing fee based on the current cost (advised in your class)

 Regarding Kids Clay Club: